allanopen/allanopen.github.io/about.md

-layout: page
-title: "About"
-permalink: /about/

 ## About
-Please contact me via https://www.linkedin.com/in/allandcp.
-I look forward to connecting.
+Please contact me via [linkedin]https://www.linkedin.com/in/allandcp.
+I look forward to connecting with you!